 The major Canadian first aid and CPR providers offer several other first aid courses other than standard first aid.
 Participants have the option of selecting from courses such as emergency first aid, childcare first aid, and stand-alone CPR courses.
 This page will quickly outline the different options candidates have when choosing a first aid or CPR class.

 Emergency First Aid and CPR:

 This course is completed in 8 to 10 hours and includes half of the course content of a standard first aid course.
-This course is one of the most popular basic first aid courses offered through the Canadian St Mark James, Lifesaving Society, Heart and Stroke Foundation and St. Johns Ambulance.
+This course is one of the most popular basic first aid courses offered through the Canadian St Mark James, Lifesaving Society, Heart and Stroke Foundation, and St. Johns Ambulance.
 Re-certification courses are available for emergency first aid.
-Participants can select either CPR level “A”, “B” or “C” to partner the course.
+Participants can select either CPR level “A”, “B” or “C” to partner with the course.
 Typically CPR level “A” comes standard with the course.

 Childcare First Aid and CPR:

-Stand alone CPR courses:
+Stand-alone CPR courses: